Subscribe with Engie

 How to subscribe an Engie energy plan in France?

-- The Point of Delivery (POD) or Point of Consumption (POC) number for electricity or gas (available on a previous bill or from the network operator)
+- The Point of Delivery (POD) number for electricity or Point of Consumption (POC) number for gas

 About Engie

-Engie is a leading multinational energy provider, born in 2008 from the merger of the Belgian company Suez, established in 1958, and the historical French gas supplier GDF, founded in 1946.
-With a strong heritage in the energy sector, Engie operates across 31 countries on several continents, showcasing its broad international presence.
+Engie is a leading global energy company with a rich heritage stemming from the merger of the Belgian company Suez, founded in 1958, and the historic French gas provider GDF, established in 1946.
+Officially formed in 2008, Engie operates in 31 countries across multiple continents, showcasing an extensive international presence.